Codecademy/docs/content/sql/concepts/operators/terms/update/update.md

 SET column_name = ...
 WHERE item_name = ... ;

 Update an entry if the where condition is matching.
-If there are no where condition, all rows are changed.
+If there are no conditions, all rows are changed.

 ## Example 1